Time Out says

 Friendly warning!
 We're working hard to be accurate.
 But these are unusual times, so please check that venues remain open.

 Excellent Oaxaca-inspired cocktail bar, specialising in agave spirits like mezcal and tequila

 2017 was mezcal’s coming out party.
-Previously unheralded by our city’s bartenders and tricky to get a hold of, as 2016 closed so Mezcalito opened, followed this year by Los Sotano and 11 Westside.
-Now comes Coa, offering the most in-depth mezcal menu in Hong Kong.
+Previously unheralded by our city’s bartenders and tricky to get a hold of, as 2016 closed so Mezcalito opened, followed by Los Sotano and 11 Westside.
+Then comes Coa, offering the most in-depth mezcal menu in Hong Kong.

 The space itself is nothing out of the ordinary.
-Brushed concrete walls, filament bulbs – it’s the same industrial chic that’s only offense is its ubiquity.
+Brushed concrete walls, filament bulbs – it’s the same industrial-chic that’s the only offence is its ubiquity.
 There are 17 pages of the menu devoted to mezcal and almost as many for tequila.
-For the uninitiated it can be quite daunting.
+For the uninitiated, it can be quite daunting.
 Thankfully, staff are more than happy to explain the differences between a mezcal made with agave angustifolia and one produced from agave convallis.

 Feeling confidently informed we begin by sampling Mezcaloteca Pechuga de Chino ($158), a mezcal redistilled with chicken and turkey breast hung over the still – the meaty vapours supposedly adding to the spirit’s final flavour.
 It’s no spurious claim.
 Served the traditional way in a small vegetable gourd, the classic mezcal flavours are present – the smoky, earthy tones – but there are also notes of umami, demonstrating that the meat successfully completed its infiltration.